peoplepill id: peter-mutharika

 Biography

-Arthur Peter Mutharika (English pronunciation: //mutʰárika//; born 1940) is a Malawian politician, educator and lawyer who has been President of Malawi since 31 May 2014.
-Mutharika has worked globally in the field of international justice.
-He is an expert on international economic law, international law and comparative constitutional law.
+Arthur Peter Mutharika (born 18 July 1940) is a Malawian politician and lawyer who was President of Malawi from May 2014 to June 2020.
+Mutharika has worked in the field of international justice, specialising in international economic law, international law and comparative constitutional law.
 He informally served as an adviser to his older brother, President Bingu wa Mutharika, on issues of foreign and domestic policy from the onset of his election campaign until the President's death on 5 April 2012.

 He has also held positions as Minister of Justice and later as Minister for Education, Science and Technology.
 Mutharika also served as Minister of Foreign Affairs from 2011 to 2012.
 He was charged to help bridge relations between Malawi and the United Kingdom due to the deterioration of public diplomacy between the two nations after the Cochrane-Dyet controversy.
 Standing as the candidate of the Democratic Progressive Party (DPP), Peter Mutharika was elected as President of Malawi in the 2014 election.